 - Eat less fast and fatty foods

-- Spend less time in front of a screen
+- Spend less mindless time in front of a screen

 - Be active every day

-PHS started as a pilot program in one Ann Arbor middle school in the 2004–2005 school year and has grown to include more than 40 participating schools in Michigan.
+PHS started as a pilot program in one Ann Arbor middle school in the 2004–2005 school year.
+Since 2004, the program has been implemented in over 40 schools in Michigan.
 For a complete list of participating schools see the Schools List.

 Over 24,600 sixth graders have participated in PHS as of spring, 2014.